 Ben Gurion Airport has two terminals 1 is for domestic flights and for some budget airlines (Jet2 flights to Manchester and Easy Jet flights to Luton arrive in Terminal 3 but check-in for departure is done in terminal 1).
 Terminal 3 is the international terminal.

 Visitors arriving in Israel pass though passport control, proceed to baggage claim and pass through customs.
 Travelers aged 17 and over are permitted to enter with no more than one quart (0.94 liters) of hard liquor, two quarts (1.89 liters) of wine, half a pound (226.79grams) of tobacco and no more than 6 pounds (2.72kg) of food.
 You can bring in up to $200 worth of electrical goods and gifts.
 After passing customs you exit into the Arrivals Hall (Greeters’ Hall).
 Ben Gurion is located 40 minutes from Jerusalem and about 20 minutes from Tel-Aviv.
 Transport is readily available by rental car, taxi, bus and train.
 As you exit the Arrivals Hall you will see signs directing you to the various transport options.

-Services available at the airport include baggage storage at the western parking lot on the ground floor; a first aid clinic open 24/7 near entrance 21 in the gallery of the Greeters’ Hall; information counters; 3 V.I.P. lounges; a police station in the parking lot opposite Terminal 1 and with posts in Terminal 3 Greeters’ Hall next to entrance 11 and public telephones operated by either Telecards or coins.
+Ben Gurion Airport Services available at the airport include baggage storage at the western parking lot on the ground floor; a first aid clinic open 24/7 near entrance 21 in the gallery of the Greeters’ Hall; information counters; 3 V.I.P. lounges; a police station in the parking lot opposite Terminal 1 and with posts in Terminal 3 Greeters’ Hall next to entrance 11 and public telephones operated by either Telecards or coins.
 Every effort has been made to make the airport accessible for wheelchairs and visually or hearing impaired.
 Ben Gurion offers free WiFi throughout the airport and there are free luggage trolleys.
-For more information in English call the airport on +972-3-975-5555.